3 min read

 Good for the long-term.
 Less good for right now, especially for people already struggling.

-We’ve pulled together the best tips to help disabled households reduce energy use without sacrificing comfort.
+We’ve pulled together the best tips to help disabled households reduce energy costs without sacrificing comfort.

 If you’re struggling, there is help out there.
 Here’s what to check first: